Updated: Oct 18

 I didn't have a method to collate or graph it all so that it gave me a clear picture of what the information showed.

-So, actually, I'd pop those slips into an ice cream container beside my desk (probably very clearly labelled with things like "Student Feedback" and "Peer Assessment Rubrics" to impress any visiting colleagues) only to be slowly buried by file boxes and ... stuff!
+So, I'd pop those slips into an ice cream container beside my desk (probably very clearly labelled with things like "Student Feedback" and "Peer Assessment Rubrics" to impress any visiting colleagues) only to be slowly buried by file boxes and ... stuff!
+Why?
+Because I didn't know how to 'graph' it, collate it, set it out in a way that gave me a 'visual'.
+Without this step, I was unable to act on all those stories and comments.

 I had to find a way to graph this stuff!

-Fortunately, my desire to play with 'pictures' led me to get my design on and come up with ideas like the ones you see below.
-Start, Stop, Keep feedback to a teacher can be graphed as you see below.
+Fortunately, my desire to play with 'pictures' led me to get my design on!
+Start, Stop, Keep feedback (what students want their teacher to start doing, stop doing and keep doing) can be graphed as you see below.
 Simply write all the comments down the left-hand column (I use one graph for the start comments, one for the stop (see below), and one for the keep.
 Then, if a comment reappears, colour an extra box on the right.
 The graph builds itself.
 If you're anything like me you'll have a few comments mentioned multiple times!

 You can use this way of graphing 'comments' for pretty much whichever method you've used for collecting the data in the first place.